mauricioscastro/kcdump/README.md

 ```

 ### Options
-`--async-chunk-map` a map of string to int. name.gv -> list chunk size. for the resources acquired in parallel with the desired chunk size. see --default-chunk-size and --async-workers (default [events.v1=100,events.events.k8s.io/v1=100])

 `--async-workers` number of group version kind to process in parallel (default 8)

 `-f,--config` kcdump config file. command line options have precedence (default "USER_HOME/.kube/kcdump/kcdump.yaml")